 The MenC vaccine helps to protect your child from meningococcal C disease.
 This is also a serious bacterial infection which can cause meningitis (inflammation of the lining around the brain) and septicaemia (blood poisoning).
+There may also be other vaccines recommended for your child.
+Your doctor or nurse will advise you.

-Pneumococcal (PCV) vaccine
+Pneumococcal (PCV13) vaccine

-PCV vaccine protects against disease caused by pneumococcus bacteria.
+PCV13 vaccine protects against disease caused by pneumococcus bacteria.

 These bacteria can cause diseases such as meningitis (inflammation of the lining around the brain), pneumonia (a lung infection) or septicaemia (blood poisoning).
-PCV vaccine is usually not given after the age of 2 years.